Triage Rotation

 Triaging exposed secrets

 Exposure of information and secrets is handled a little differently to vulnerabilities, as there is nothing to patch and therefore no need for a GitLab Project Issue, CVSS, or CVE.
-When you’re pinged during your rotation and you see a leaked secret, follow the process discribed on the HackerOne runbook
+When you’re pinged during your rotation and you see a leaked secret, follow the process described on the HackerOne runbook